 For the colors, I took inspiration from the party invitations, and stuck with a classy black and white outfit with a pop of light blue.
 The piping was certainly more difficult than James and I anticipated; one tricky issue was figuring out the consistency of the icing.
 We needed some thick icing for outlining, as well as some that was thinner and looser that would pool to fill in shapes.

 After a while, we got the hang of it, and set all cookies out to decorate in an assembly line fashion.
 James was in charge of doing a lot of the more precise lines, and determined that he couldn’t get the buttons to be neat enough with icing, so we decided instead to use some candy pearls for those.

 A couple of our close friends started a fun tradition six years ago called ‘Middle Earth Madness.’
-Every year they invite friends over to their home and watch the extended versions of all three Lord of the Rings films.
-It’s not just a sit and watch movies type of event, the whole day also is sprinkled with themed food and treats such as Second Breakfast, Baked Bree, and You Shall Not Pizza, to name just a few.
-This year was the seventh time they have hosted this event, but only my fourth time attending as I met them in 2011.
-Shortly after James introduced me to his college friends this fun duo invited me to their then fourth annual ‘Middle Earth Madness,’ and I haven’t missed one since.
-To add to the fun of the day a few guests bring their own themed treats, so of course James and I have eagerly taken up that opportunity to have fun creating our contributions.
-Unfortunately, in 2012 I had oral surgery the day before the event so we were unable to bring a treat (but I still went, puffy faced and all).
-Here are the three treats we have created in the past.
-We’re already brewing up new ideas for the upcoming years.
+Every year they invite friends over to their home and watch the extended versions of all three Lord of the Rings films and eat themed meals, such as Second Breakfast, Baked Bree, and You Shall Not Pizza, to name just a few.
+Shortly after James introduced me to his college friends, this fun duo invited me to their then fourth annual ‘Middle Earth Madness,’ and I haven’t missed one since.
+We usually create a fun treat of our own to add to the festivities, and here are some photos of what we’ve come up with.

 Shelob’s Web Cake